summitllc/git_school/additional_modules/intermediate_concepts/intermediate_concepts_and_functions.md

 `#`: This symbol (pound sign, hashtag, octothorp, or whatever you want to call it) is used for the various levels of headers.
 A Single `#` will produce the HTML equivalent of `h1`. placing multiple `#` side by side will create subheaders.
 The following text produces the headers displayed below
+---
 ```
 # Header 1
+Introductory text
 ## Header 2
+Text under a second header
 ### Header 3
+More newanced text
 #### Header 4
+When will it end?
 ```
+---
 # Header 1
+Introductory text
 ## Header 2
+Text under a second header
 ### Header 3
+More nuanced text
 #### Header 4
+When will it end?

+---

 You can select up to 6 levels of headers, much like in HTML.